Synthesizer: 1990s–present: Software synthesizers and analog revival

-1997 saw the release of ReBirth by Propellerhead Software and Reality by Seer Systems, the first software synthesizers that could be played in real time via MIDI.
+ReBirth by Propellerhead Software and Reality by Seer Systems, the first software synthesizers that could be played in real time via MIDI, were released in 1997.
 In 1999, an update to the music software Cubase allowed users to run software instruments (including synthesizers) as plug-ins, triggering a wave of new software instruments.
 Propellerhead's Reason, released in 2000, introduced an array of recognizable virtual studio equipment.

 The market for patchable and modular synthesizers rebounded in the late 1990s.
 In the 2000s, older analog synthesizers regained popularity, sometimes selling for much more than their original prices.
 In the 2010s, new, affordable analog synthesizers were introduced by companies including Moog, Korg, Arturia and Dave Smith Instruments.
-The renewed interest is credited to the appeal of imperfect "organic" sounds and simpler interfaces, and modern surface-mount technology making analog synthesizers cheaper and faster to manufacture.
+The renewed interest is credited to the appeal of imperfect organic sounds and simpler interfaces, and modern surface-mount technology making analog synthesizers cheaper and faster to manufacture.